isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 ## Transport Arrangements During SHN

-#### 1. What are the types of transport that I can take if I am serving my 7-day Stay-Home Notice (SHN) at an SHN-dedicated facility (SDF)?

-Upon arrival, travellers will commute directly to their assigned SDF using government-arranged transport.
-During the SHN period, travellers are prohibited from leaving their accommodations.
-They are only permitted to leave the SDF if they are due to take their [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) at the designated testing facility.
-As travel via public transport is prohibited, transport will be arranged by the Ministry of Health (MOH) to ferry travellers to and from the designated testing facility.

-Travellers should only leave their SDF for their PCR test appointment only if they are feeling well.
-Travellers who are unwell should remain in their accommodation and alert the relevant agencies listed in this [page](https://go.gov.sg/tc) immediately.

 <div id="transportQ2"></div>

-#### 2. What are the types of transport that I can take if I am serving my  7-day Stay-Home Notice (SHN) at my place of residence?
+#### 1. What are the types of transport that I can take if I am serving my  7-day Stay-Home Notice (SHN) at my place of residence?

 ##### a) From air/land/sea checkpoints to place of residence